Kong/kubernetes-ingress-controller/docs/deployment/kong-enterprise.md

 It takes a little while to bootstrap the database.
-Once bootstrapped, you should see Kong Ingress Controller running with Kong Enterprise as it's core:
+Once bootstrapped, you should see Kong Ingress Controller running with Kong Enterprise as its core:

 ```bash
 $ kubectl get pods -n kong